focusaurus/path-part/readme.md

-# path-parts: print the interesting parts from stdin to stdout
+# path-part: print the interesting part from stdin to stdout

 This program was written because the widely distributed `basename` and `dirname` programs expect data input as command line arguments, which composes poorly with unix pipelines and is generally an eyesore in a suite of tools whith mostly a consistent design.
 After years of working around this with `xargs` I finally decided to just write them the proper way.